What is Keyhole Surgery?

 So when would Keyhole Hernia Surgery be recommended?

-- If there is an inguinal hernia on both sides (a bilateral hernia) and both are to be repaired at the same time
+- In certain cases involving hernia on both sides (a bilateral hernia) and both are to be repaired at the same time

 NICE has made the following recommendations about the use of laparoscopic surgery to treat inguinal hernia (2004) http://guidance.nice.org.uk/TA83